-- Tier 1 Battery Energy Storage Systems have an aggregate energy capacity equal to 250KWh or less and, whose purpose is to store energy from residential solar energy systems if in a room or enclosed structure, consisting of only a single energy storage system technology. - 2.
-Tier 2 Battery Energy Storage Systems have an aggregate energy capacity equal to 250KWh or less and, whose purpose is to store energy from commercial solar energy systems if in a room or enclosed structure, consisting of only a single energy storage system technology.
-The facility must comply with the State's most current code (225 CMR 20.00). - Tier 3 Battery Energy Storage Systems are defined as those that are designed for Distribution System Connected projects interconnected to high voltage transmission lines and have an aggregate energy capacity of less than 20 MW greater 250 KWh but less than or equal to 10 MWh. - 4.
-Tier 4 Battery Energy Storage Systems are defined as those that are designed for TransmissionLevel (High Voltage) projects and interconnected to high voltage transmission lines and have an aggregate energy capacity equal or greater than 20 MW 10 MWh.
+- 1. Tier 1 Battery Energy Storage Systems have an aggregate energy capacity equal to 250KWh or less and, whose purpose is to store energy from residential solar energy systems if in a room or enclosed structure, consisting of only a single energy storage system technology. - 2.
+Tier 2 Battery Energy Storage Systems have an aggregate energy capacity equal to 250KWh or less and, whose purpose is to store energy from commercial solar energy systems if in a room or enclosed structure, consisting of only a single energy storage system technology. - 3.
+Tier 3 Battery Energy Storage Systems are defined as those that are interconnected to high voltage transmission lines and have an aggregate energy capacity greater 250 KWh but less than or equal to 10 MWh. - 4.
+Tier 4 Battery Energy Storage Systems are defined as those that are interconnected to high voltage transmission lines and have an aggregate energy capacity greater than 10 MWh.
 The facility must comply with the State's most current electrical code (527 CMR.
 12.00) and the State's most current Fire Code (527 CMR 1.00)